-Assessment Control Name of the Wi-Fi Quality Control % It indicates the meets the pro- parameters of Example : If a with a RSSI e the area with he percentage of the area covered by the site survey that edefined requirements for the selected control.
-Control can be configured by editing the control's Profile. control has a RSSI minimum threshold of -75, the area equal or higher than -75 will be displayed in green, while a RSSI lower than -75 will be displayed in red.
-Quality This parame wireless ne requirements Values ter shows, as a compliance percentage, the resulting twork quality after applying the quality control to the selected network.
-Description Excellent 100% of the area covered by the site survey meets the control requirements.
-Very Good 95-99% of the area covered by the site survey meets the control requirements.
-Good bood 90-94% of the area covered by the site survey meets the control requirements.
+Assessment Control Name of the Wi-Fi Quality Control % It indicates the percentage of the area covered by the site survey that meets the predefined requirements for the selected control.
+Control parameters can be configured by editing the control's Profile.
+Example : If a control has a RSSI minimum threshold of -75, the area with a RSSI equal or higher than -75 will be displayed in green, while the area with a RSSI lower than -75 will be displayed in red.
+Quality wireless ne eter shows, as a compliance percentage, the resulting etwork quality after applying the quality control ts to the selected network.
+Description 100% of the area covered by the site survey meets the Very Good control requirements.95-99% of the area covered by the site survey meets the control requirements.
+Good 90-94% of the area covered by the site survey meets the control requirements.
 Poor 75-89% of the area covered by the site survey meets the control requirements.
 Bad 0-74% of the area covered by the site survey meets the control requirements.
 N/A The control cannot be applied over the selected access points.